Early weaning of beef calves

-Cows that have had their calves weaned early can be shifted to more marginal country, eg. "tussock country" or crop stubble so you are only running the 'growing' stock in the best paddocks.
+Cows that have had their calves weaned early can be shifted to more marginal country — such as tussock country or crop stubble so you are only running the growing stock in the best paddocks.

-High energy and protein feeds can be fed to young growing stock and lower quality feeds (ie. poor quality hay/straw) to the dry cows.
+High energy and protein feeds can be fed to young growing stock and lower quality feeds (poor quality hay or straw) to the dry cows.

-Early weaning can reduce water requirements of cows by up to 60%.
+Early weaning can reduce water requirements of cows by up to 60 per cent.